anshulsc/anshulsc/README.md

 I am passionate about multimodal systems, language  models and open-source initiatives and strive for deeper exploration in this realm.
 My primary action includes the following:

-+ 📄: Doing some Multimodal model research on multi-hop reasoning in tabular data.
++ 📄: Doing some Multimodal model research on multi-hop reasoning on tabular data.
 + 💡: I really enjoy reading axriv papers and do some little experimenrs, I am always open for collaborating in research!
 <a>
   <img align="right" src="https://github.com/anshulsc/anshulsc/blob/main/PIC/logo.png"  width="80" height="80" border="80"/>